 November 4 – core team delivers report to County Council

-The Committee was clear that the bulk of the time dedicated to this effort should focus on collecting input and feedback.
-Committee members representing partner jurisdictions also reminded others that their elected officials will also need time to review and formally adopt (vote on) both this action plan and the comprehensive plan.
+The bulk of the time dedicated to this effort must focus on collecting input and feedback. it is understood that elected officials in partner jurisdictions will need time to review and formally adopt (vote on) both this action plan and the comprehensive plan.

 Council staff also provided two additional suggestions regarding timing of the Comprehensive Plan: